 I wish I could say that there was one significant moment that I knew.
 It was more like I came out of the birth canal with jazz hands!
 I’ve just always known this is what I was meant to do, in the same way, I know the sky is blue.
 When I was little, my favorite games were playing dress-up and make-believe.
 That desire to get lost in my imagination and play and live inside different worlds just never went away.

 2. Describe some of the training you received.

 A teacher I had in third grade pulled me aside and encouraged me to audition for a performing arts school.
 That moment probably changed my life.
 I ended up getting into the program.
 Half the day was academics and the other half was art, music, drama, and dance.
 I really just came alive there.
 Once I graduated high school I majored in drama and finally pursued my BFA in Acting at the University of Windsor.
 I honestly can’t remember a time that I wasn’t pursuing this with all my heart.

-3. Any favorite performers/storytellers?
+3. Any favourite performers/storytellers?